ropensci-archive/roweb2/content/blog/2018-03-08-rentrez-paper.md

 that will allow them to make up to 10 requests per second (non-registered users are limited to 3 requests per second per IP address).
 As of the latest release, `rentrez` supports the use of these access keys while enforcing the appropriate rate limits.
-For one-off cases, this is as simple as adding the `api_key` argument to given function call.
+For one-off cases, this is as simple as adding the `api_key` argument to a given function call.

 ```r
 prot_links <- entrez_link(db="protein", dbfrom="gene", id=93100, api_key ="ABCD123")
 ```

-It most cases you will want to use your API for each of several calls to the NCBI. `rentrez` makes this easy by allowing you to set an environment variable ,`ENTREZ_KEY`.
+It most cases you will want to use your key for each of several calls to the NCBI. `rentrez` makes this easy by allowing you to set an environment variable ,`ENTREZ_KEY`.
 Once this value is set to your key `rentrez` will use it for all requests to the NCBI.
 To set the value for a single R session you can use the